Medically reviewed by Dr. Scheid

 What is back pain?

-Back pain is extremely common and the pain can range from a bothersome ache to excruciating agony.
-It is one of the primary reasons why individuals seek medical assistance or miss work.
+Back pain can range from a bothersome ache to excruciating agony.
+It is common for individuals to seek medical assistance or miss work when they are experiencing severe back pain.

 Back pain can be classified by asking a few questions: